 Heule Reining Horses

 As a lifelong equine enthusiast Hubert Heule has been involved in the reining horse industry for more than 20 years and spans 3 continents.
 His experience and expertise comes from thousands of hours in the saddle and in the arena training horses and students.
 With a background of operating equestrian training/breeding facilities in Europe and South America, Hubert has been an equine professional most of his life.
 He has trained horses and riders with consistent results, as well as managed the careers of top stallions Arc Gunnabebabigstar, Steppin On Sparks and Whiz Gata Prize.
-Hubert currently operates Heule Reining Horses, LLC in Pilot Point, Texas where he offers to the public world class reining training, equine management, marketing, sales, clinics and stallion representation.
+Hubert currently operates Heule Reining Horses in BC, Canada where he offers to the public world class reining training, coaching, sales, clinics and equine management

 - National Reining Horse Association Judge